 Bike parking map

 I have been on the lookout for a map of the UK where you can park your motorbike.
 Have found a comprehensive one that covers London, but want one that deals with the whole of the UK.
-To that end I have started up a Google map with an open collaboration so that people can add their town's/city's/village's local parking areas.

 Not being a big web developer I would really like to have this as a stand alone application that has better verification but as I am not, I will rely on people not abusing it.
 Any locations found not to be valid will be removed.
 You will also need a Google account to edit the map.